Hypnotherapy for Teenage Anxiety

 Hypnotherapy doesn’t cause you to forget what happened.
 You will remember the things that occur during your hypnotic state, you will not be asleep or unconscious, and you will be able to break the hypnotic trance at any time.

 Hypnotherapy doesn’t cause you to lose control.
-During hypnotherapy, you remain in control.
+During hypnotherapy, you remain in power.
 Even under hypnosis, no one can force you to do anything against your will.
-You will be tuned to the work at hand and may not pay attention to your surroundings, but you will always be in charge of your actions, behaviors, and statements.
+You will be tuned to the work and may ignore your surroundings, but you will always be responsible for your actions, behaviors, and statements.

 Being hypnotizable doesn’t mean you are less intelligent.
 While some people believe that they cannot be hypnotized, research suggests that most people are hypnotizable to a certain degree.
 Only about 10% of people are difficult or impossible to hypnotize.